HWS-DoubleClue/Recruiting-Management/README.md

 If you engage recruiters (headhunters) to find candidates for your vacancies, this module will also mange your recruites.
 If an applicant has been forwarded by a recruiter, you can select this recruiter in their profile.

-### Automatic E-Mail Notifications
+### E-Mail Notifications
 To track updates to a vacancy or candidate, users can be added as watchers and will then receive an e-mail notification each time a vacancy or candidate is updated.
 Head of departments are watchers by default.

 ## Try it out

 ### In the Cloud

-Create a tenant in the DoubleClue Cloud and start using Recruiting-Management in seconds.
+Create a tenant in the DoubleClue Cloud and start using Recruiting-Management in a couple of minutes.

-Go to: [DoubleClue Cloud] (https://doubleclue.online/dcem/createTenant/index.xhtml)
+Go to: DoubleClue Cloud https://doubleclue.online/dcem/createTenant/index.xhtml

 ### On Premisis

 Building and installing DoubleClue-Enterprise-Management with plugin-modules requires very good skills in JavaEE, Eclipse, maven, yajsw and other frameworks.
-For this reason we recommand you to contact support@doubleclue.com for further
+For this reason we recommand you to contact support@doubleclue.com for further information and training.